Raspberry Pi

 /var – Variable data

-The variable data folder contains runtime information on programs.
-Some examples are caches, system logs, and user tracking files.
-Additionally, unlike /tmp, the files here are not cleared every boot, which is especially helpful if you want to check things like login history.
-You can just go to /var/log/wtmp.
+The variable data folder holds runtime info on your programs.
+Think caches, system logs, and user tracking files.
+Unlike /tmp, the files here stick around across reboots, which comes in handy if you want to check something like login history.
+Just head to /var/log/wtmp.

-Well, that’s about it for the basic Linux directory structure.
+And that’s the rundown on the basic Linux directory structure.
 See you next time and keep circuit rockin’!